Big broadcasters sue non-profit that streams TV channels for free

-(Reuters) - The four major U.S. television networks on Wednesday sued a non-profit group backed by AT&T Inc (T.N) that streams TV channels over the internet for free without permission.
+(Reuters) - The four major U.S. television networks on Wednesday sued a non-profit group backed by AT&T Inc that streams TV channels over the internet for free without permission.

-The lawsuit was filed in U.S. district court in New York by CBS Corp (CBS.N), Comcast Corp’s (CMCSA.O) NBCUniversal Media, Fox Corporation’s (FOXA.O) Fox Television Stations and Walt Disney Co’s (DIS.N) ABC against Sports Fans Coalition NY (SFCNY) and its founder, David Goodfriend, a former executive at satellite TV provider Dish.
+The lawsuit was filed in U.S. district court in New York by CBS Corp, Comcast Corp’s NBCUniversal Media, Fox Corporation’s Fox Television Stations and Walt Disney Co’s ABC against Sports Fans Coalition NY (SFCNY) and its founder, David Goodfriend, a former executive at satellite TV provider Dish.

-Major broadcasters traditionally charge cable and satellite pay television providers like AT&T and Dish (DISH.O) a fee to distribute their content.
+Major broadcasters traditionally charge cable and satellite pay television providers like AT&T and Dish a fee to distribute their content.
 But by giving viewers that content for free, the free service, Locast, is threatening these fees.

 The lawsuit comes as disputes over renewing carriage deals have led to channels being pulled off the air.